Steve1192/friendly-train/README.md

 FEATURES I WOULD LIKE TO ADD IN THE FUTURE:
 I make a score counter on the screen, and post a leaderboard.
 Wow (lol), I think I literally just developed a great idea while blogging.
 Should fix the case sensitivity*
+I just want to add here that I named this finalproject2 because I screwed up the push to github of finalproject1.
+This is just a copy of the working code from my original app idea.